As Hong Kong descends into chaos, China mulls... | Taiwan News

-BEIJING (AP) — A sharp escalation of violence in Hong Kong is once again raising the question of how China's central government will respond: Will it deploy its armed forces, or allow the chaos and destruction to continue?
+BEIJING (AP) — A sharp escalation of violence in Hong Kong is once again raising the question of how China's central government will respond: Will it intervene, or allow the chaos to persist?

-Protests persisted Tuesday at university campuses and the central business district following a day of violence that left two people in critical condition after a police officer shot a protester and a man was set on fire during an argument with demonstrators.
+The Liaison Office, which represents mainland authorities in Hong Kong, said Wednesday that actions in the semi-autonomous territory were "slipping into the abyss of terrorism."
+It pointed out that a man was set on fire Monday during an argument with demonstrators, leaving him in critical condition.

-Rioters again disrupted traffic and vandalized shops in multiple neighborhoods.
-Subways were partially shut down, and passengers on one train were forced to get off and walk along the tracks.
+On the same day, a police officer shot a protester who was then taken to a hospital, also in critical condition.

-The unabating tumult, now in its sixth month, may give the ruling Communist Party the justification it needs to intervene, analysts said.
+The unabating tumult, now in its sixth month, may give China's ruling Communist Party the justification it needs to take more direct action, analysts said.

 "Beijing is hoping that the Hong Kong community will start blaming the protesters and support the restoration of order," said Jean-Pierre Cabestan, a political science professor at Hong Kong Baptist University.